opensim-org/opensim-core/doc/APIGuide.md

 input.connect(tablesource.getOutput("column").getChannel("col1"));
 input.connect(soleus.getOutput("activation"));
 ~~~
-There are cases where an Input might need to “rename” an Output.
+There are cases where an Input might need to "rename" an Output.
 For example, an InverseKinematics Solver could have a List Input for experimental marker locations, and could require its connectees to be named after markers in the Model.
-But say the experimental marker that corresponds to the Model’s “toe” marker is called “foot.”
-One can “rename” an output using “annotations”:
+But say the experimental marker that corresponds to the Model’s "toe" marker is called "foot."
+One can "rename" an output using "annotations":
 ~~~cpp
 input.connect(tablesource.getOutput("column").getChannel("foot"), "toe");
 ~~~